OFRBG/use-pq/README.md

 **q**: The query that was built from the render phase from accessing `` properties.
 If the field was accessed by React during rendering, it will also be registered.

 **isLoading**: The state of the field capture phase.
 This is `true` while a query does not exist and the client has not set any data.

+**commitQuery**: A function that can be called to manually trigger a commit of captured changes to the query.

 ### Feature Usage